cesquivias/cesquivias.github.io/_src/posts/2014-10-09-writing-a-language-in-truffle-part-1.md

   - `if`

     The only control flow structure in Truffle.
 This works as you'd expect, the second element (the test expression) is evaluated, and if it's true the 3rd element (the "then" expression) is evaluated.
 If it's false the 4th element is evaluated. `if` has to be a special form because only the then or the else expression must be evaluated.
-If `if` was a normal function both clauses would be evaluated, and that would be bad.
+If `if` was a normal function both clauses would be evaluated, the else expression would always return, and that would be bad.

     Remember, `if` is an expression like everything else.
 It returns the result of evaluation of either the then or else expression.
-Lisp ifs are more like the C-style ternary operator: `test() ? then_result() : else_result`.
+Lisp ifs are more like the C-style ternary operator: `test() ? then_result() : else_result()`.

     Example: `(if (= x 0) (+ x 1) (- x 3))`

   - `quote`

-    This returns the argument with evaluation.
+    This returns the argument without evaluating it.
 Since all instances of Symbol and List types in Truffler evaluate to variable lookup and function calls, respectively, we need a way to get a hold of actual Symbol and List objects. `quote` allows us to do that.
-With lists you can use the `list` builtin function to get a list object, but symbols needs quote because there's no other way to get a Symbol object.
+With lists you can use the `list` builtin function to get a list object, but symbols need `quote` because there's no other way to get a Symbol object.

     Keep in mind, quote doesn't evaluate anything in its argument.
 That means if you pass a list it's elements are not evaluated.
-A symbol within an list will stay a simple.
+A symbol within a list will stay a symbol.
 You're better off using the `list` function unless you really want a list of symbols.

     Because numbers and booleans evaluate to themselves, quoting them doesn't do anything.

+    Example: `(quote (a list of undefined symbols))`

 With these few special forms we have a fully functional, Turing-complete programming language.
 We'll have to be creative in combining them to get the functionality we need, but that's part of the power of lisp.

 Builtin Functions
 -----------------

-Although we have a Turing-complete language that isn't much comfort if we can't do something useful with it like interact with the outside world or manipulate our datatypes.
+Although we have a Turing-complete language it isn't very useful if we can't do anything like interact with the outside world or manipulate our datatypes.
 Here are the builtin functions that come with Truffler.
 There's nothing special about these functions other than they already exist when Truffler starts.
 They are evaluated and called like user-defined functions.

-  - Arimetic functions (`+`, `-`, `*`, `/`, `%`)
+  - Arimetic functions (`+`, `-`, `*`, `/`, `%`, `=`, `>`, `<`)

     We have your basic arithmetic operations.
 Remember, Truffler only has integers so `/` does integer division and `%` is the modulo function.